 Social Security was made as a fall back for individuals who did not invest or save their money as well as others.
-It was set up to provide, and still as of 2012 provides about \$1,000.00 per month for a person to keep shelter and buy a bit of food-basically just the absolute bare minimum to sustain living arrangements.
+It was set up to provide, and still as of 2012 provides about \$1,000.00 per month for a person to keep shelter and buy a bit of food- basically just the absolute bare minimum to sustain living arrangements.

 Currently, congress is under control of the situation with 2 options of what to do concerning the shortage of funding in Social Security.
-One option will be that only 75% of individuals will get to receive social security, basically the upper 25% of people who don't absolutely need it will not get it.
+One option sounds like it may be where only 75% of individuals will get to receive social security, and they may decide that the upper 25% of people who don't absolutely need it, will not get it.
 The other option is that social security will be set to only pay 75% of what it otherwise would be.
 Still, \$1,000 a month only works if you don't have to pay over half of it in rent.